Part 1 - Exhibit Highlights

 Part 4 - Chinese Dragon / Salish Dragon

-BECAUSE THE Chinese dragons at Temixwten are so ancient and so numerous, it is possible to make some observations about the basic nature of the Chinese dragon, which has long been a source of speculation and inquiry among Chinese scholars.
+BECAUSE THE Chinese dragons at Temixwten are so ancient and so numerous, it is possible to make some observations about the basic nature of the Chinese dragon, which has long been a source of speculation and inquiry among scholars, in Chinese itself and elsewhere.

-First of all, it appears from the archaeological evidence at Temixwten that the primitive dragon embodied invention and transformation, specifically human inventions that had the power to transform the world, beginning with the capture of fire -- both in the original Promethean sense, and also in the late Neolithic sense of ceramic stoneware, an invention of Neolithic Asia that we still value highly today.
+First of all, it appears from the archaeological evidence at Temixwten that the primitive dragon embodied or was somehow associated with invention and transformation, specifically human inventions that had the power to transform the world, beginning with the capture of fire -- both in the original Promethean sense, and also in the late Neolithic sense of ceramic stoneware, an invention of Neolithic Asia that we still value highly today.
 This is why most dragons breath fire.

 At other times, the dragon is shown in the regalia of domestication.
 For instance, the dragons on the 45-WH-5-1476 and 45-WH-5-1491 are both shown wearing the Neolithic bridles of ancient domesticated horses.